AbFarid/analogue-os-font/README.md

 I am not affiliated with Analogue Inc. in any way.

+### Note, that there's an extended fork of this font available [here](https://github.com/mumchristmas/GamePocket-font).

 ## Live demo
 See a recreation of Analogue Pocket's home screen using HTML and CSS [here](https://abfarid.github.io/analogue-os-font/).